mvllow/lilvim/readme.md

 ## Contributing

-We welcome and appreciate all contributions, especially ones that involve removing plugins 😉
+We welcome and appreciate contributions of any kind.
+Please open an issue to discuss the addition of new modules.